top of page

 image.png

-Over 60 hours of in-person learning + 12 hours of Q&A and contest mock simulation
+Over 60 hours of in-person or online learning + 12 hours of Q&A and contest mock simulation

 Date & Time